 You’ve probably worked up an appetite after shopping, learning the history and culture about the island.
 Have lunch with a traditional flair at West Deck Beach Bar & Island Grill located on Governors Bay overlooking the beautiful the ocean.

-Besides admiring how beautiful the beach is and swimming in it, there’s also plenty of water sport at eagle beach, from jet skis, banana boats and parasailing.
+Besides admiring how beautiful the beach is and swimming in it, there’s also plenty of water sports at Eagle Beach, from jet skis, banana boats and parasailing.
 It’s not limited to this either, there’s plenty of unusual and unique things to do in Aruba.

 Late night entertainment